mjforan/rm_motors_ros/README.md

 # Docker

 A [Docker configuration](docker/Dockerfile) is provided for ease of setup and deployment.
+There is also a dev container configuration for use with Visual Studio Code.

 ```
 git clone https://github.com/mjforan/gm6020_ros.git